What time does Lomachenko vs Kambosos start and how to watch

-Lomachenko vs Kambosos: What time does fight start and how to watch this weekend
+Lomachenko vs Kambosos: What time does fight start and how to watch tonight

 Vasiliy Lomachenko and George Kambosos Jr will fight for the vacant IBF lightweight title

-Vasiliy Lomachenko and George Kambosos Jr will vie for the vacant IBF lightweight title this weekend, as they clash in Australia.
+Vasiliy Lomachenko and George Kambosos Jr will vie for the vacant IBF lightweight title this evening as they clash in Australia.

 Lomachenko, a former multi-weight world champion, last fought 12 months ago, losing a controversial decision against Devin Haney in a failed bid to become undisputed lightweight champion.